twota/terms-of-service-and-privacy-policy/README.md

 ▪We do not guarantee uninterrupted, completely secure, or error-free service.

-▪"Twota" may utilize automated systems and artificial intelligence (AI) to assist with moderation and matchmaking.
+▪“Twota” may utilize automated systems and artificial intelligence (AI) to assist with moderation and matchmaking.
 These systems are continuously reviewed and improved, but are not guaranteed to be flawless.

 11. Limitation of Liability

-To the fullest extent permitted by law, "Twota" disclaims all liability for:
+To the fullest extent permitted by law, “Twota” disclaims all liability for:

 ▪Loss of profits, data, or other intangible losses.